-Tracy is known for its many hometown events including the annual Farmers’ Market on Saturdays (May-October/10th Street), Block Parties in the newly renovated Downtown 6th Street Plaza, Girls' Nights Out, and the Fourth of July Day-In-the-Park which is a taste of true small town Americana with hot air balloons, arts and crafts, and a spectacular fireworks display.
-Later in July, the Tracy City Center Association and the City of Tracy co-sponsor the “Then & Now” Car Show, a fun filled day for the entire family.
+Tracy is known for its many hometown events including the annual Farmers’ Market on Saturdays (April 4th-November 21st/10th Street), Block Parties (throughout the summer) in the Downtown 6th Street Plaza, Girls' Nights Out (twice per year), and the Fourth of July Day-In-the-Park (sponsored by the Tracy Chamber of Commerce) which is a taste of true small town Americana with hot air balloons, arts and crafts, and a spectacular fireworks display.

-The annual Tracy Chamber of Commerce California Dry Bean Festival held in early September along with the Tracy City Center Association’s signature Fall Wine Stroll help to bring in the Fall season.
-And you won’t want to miss the Holidays in Downtown Tracy to kick off a fun filled holiday season.
+A new event for 2015 is the Taps on Tenth Craft Beer Tasting (April 17th).
+Tracy City Center Association’s signature Fall Wine Stroll (September 26th) marks the end of the summer event season.
+You won’t want to miss the Holidays in Downtown Tracy to kick off a fun filled holiday season.
 Do not forget to visit the Grand Theatre Center for the Arts website for entertainment and programming information throughout the year.